 Tech and East Asia

-We chose the iShares MSCI South Korea ETF (EWY) because it combines both our tech and regional requirements, through its tracking of the Korean senior equities markets (benchmark MSCI Korea 20/50 index).
+The iShares MSCI South Korea ETF (EWY) combines both our tech and regional requirements, through its tracking of the Korean senior equities markets (benchmark MSCI Korea 20/50 index).

-The top holding is Samsung at nearly 25% of the portfolio.
-South Korea has bounced back impressively from the pandemic.
+The key holding is Samsung at nearly 25% of the portfolio.
+South Korea has bounced back from the pandemic.
 The country’s large and mid-cap companies are well-positioned to benefit from a further pick-up in the global economy as its giant Chinese neighbour’s economy comes fully back online.

 EWY has a 1-year total return of 8.39%, as of 26 October.
 The management fee is 0.59%

-For an ultra-safe investment, you will want a slug of US government bonds.
-With that in mind, we have selected an exchange-traded fund that tracks the performance of an index composed of sterling-denominated US government bonds dated 20 plus years: the iShares Barclays 20+ Year Treasury Bond ETF (TLT).
+This exchange-traded fund tracks the performance of an index composed of sterling-denominated US government bonds dated 20 plus years: the iShares Barclays 20+ Year Treasury Bond ETF (TLT).
 It invests directly in long-dated US treasury bonds.
-Remember, investors rarely hold bonds to maturity and they can be traded at any time of the investor’s choosing.
+Investors sometimes hold bonds to maturity and they can be traded at any time of the investor’s choosing.

 Annualised return is 9.7%.
 Leverage 1:5; Spread 0.19.